 Support Center of Lap of Love

-Our Care Coordinators are there to help, offering guidance and support for one of the hardest phone calls that we, as pet parents, may ever make.
-You are not alone - we are here for you every day of the week to coordinate and assist you every step of the way.
+Our Veterinary Care Coordinators are here to help, offering guidance and support for one of the hardest phone calls that we, as pet parents, may ever make.
+You are not alone, we are here for you every day of the week to coordinate and assist every step of the way.

 Ashley is the proud mom of two amazing yet crazy pups.
 Lotus, a Black Lab/Basset mix, and Lucy a Black Lab/Boxer mix.
 She has never known a day without the love and companionship of her fur friends.
 The day Ashley was brought home from the hospital as a baby, her dad surprised both her and her mother with a Vizsla puppy named Max.
 He was her best friend/brother for the first 15 years of her life, and will forever be the gold standard for how important the human-animal bond is.
 She was fortunate enough to grow up with loving parents who indulged in her need to adopt every stray fur baby she could lure into her home with that infamous phrase “can we keep him?”
 Ashley now feels an incredible sense of honor to share her love and compassion with families as they journey through this delicate process with their truly beloved companions.

 Barbara has always been fascinated with the human-animal bond and found her calling in helping families through one of the most difficult decisions.
 She has lived all over the United States and has returned home to Florida to become a part of Lap of Love in May 2018.
 She shares her life with her sweet Pembroke Corgi, Fergie, and her two cats, Shelby and Lolita.
 In her spare time, she enjoys writing stories, sewing, cooking and sleeping.